bucs445fall2025/project-capybaras/sprints/ch5_sprint/sprint.md

 ### User Story

-A website layout and design so that the user can understand and navigate.
+As a user, I want a clean and easy-to-navigate recipe website layout, so that I can quickly find, save, and follow along recipes without confusion.

 ### Sprint Requirements Attempted

-- Create a mock-up design of our website.
+A website layout and design so that the user can understand and navigate.

 ### Completed Requirements

-- Created a user-friendly website layout in Figma for the browse, search, and saved recipes pages.
+Created a user-friendly website layout in Figma for the browse, search, and saved recipes pages.

 ### Incomplete Requirements